 What is physical activity?

-Physical activity is defined as any movement that uses skeletal muscles and requires more energy than does resting.
-Physical activity can include working, exercising, performing household chores, and leisure-time activities such as walking, tennis, hiking, bicycling, and swimming.
+Physical activity is defined as any movement that uses skeletal muscles and requires more energy than resting.
+Physical activity can include walking, running, dancing, biking, swimming, performing household chores, exercising, and engaging in sports activities.

 What is known about the relationship between physical activity and cancer risk?

-- Endometrial cancer: Many studies have examined the relationship between physical activity and the risk of endometrial cancer (cancer of the lining of the uterus).
-In a meta-analysis of 33 studies, the average endometrial cancer risk reduction associated with high versus low physical activity was 20% (16).
-There is some evidence that the association between physical activity and endometrial cancer risk may reflect the effect of physical activity on obesity, a known risk factor for endometrial cancer (16-18).
+- Endometrial cancer: Several meta-analyses and cohort studies have examined the relationship between physical activity and the risk of endometrial cancer (cancer of the lining of the uterus) (12–15).
+In a meta-analysis of 33 studies, highly physically active women had a 20% lower risk of endometrial cancer than women with low levels of physical activity (12).
+There is some evidence that the association is indirect, in that physical activity would have to reduce obesity for the benefits to be observed.
+Obesity is a strong risk factor for endometrial cancer (12–14).

 How might physical activity be linked to reduced risks of cancer?

-Exercise has a number of biological effects on the body, some of which have been proposed to explain associations with specific cancers, including:
+Exercise has many biological effects on the body, some of which have been proposed to explain associations with specific cancers.
+These include:

-- Lowering the levels of hormones, such as insulin and estrogen, and of certain growth factors that have been associated with cancer development and progression (23) [breast, colon]
+- Lowering the levels of sex hormones, such as estrogen, and growth factors that have been associated with cancer development and progression (20) [breast, colon]

 - Reducing inflammation